darktable-org/luadocs/content/lua.scripts.manual/scripts/contrib/pdf_slideshow.md

 ## Usage

-* require this file from your main lua config file:
+* start this script from script manager

 This plugin will add a new exporter that will allow you to generate a pdf slideshow.
 The interface will let you add: